-Whereas the main benefit of going public is that you have a higher chance of having a vaginal birth and a lower chance of having a cesarean.
+The main benefit of going public, on the other hand, is that you have a higher chance of having a vaginal birth and a lower chance of having a caesarean.

 Read more about the pros and cons of private insurance for pregnancy.
 If you decide you want to go private, you'll need to take out hospital cover 12 months before you give birth because of the standard waiting period.

 For two-parent families, children are included on the policy for free, so you'll likely get more value from a policy if you have kids, though Uta says children often have low healthcare costs.